ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 And now,&quot; said he, &quot;if we would educate but
 one class of our children, we should choose
 the girls, for when they become mothers they
-would educate their sons.&quot;This is the point,
+would educate their sons.&quot; This is the point,
 and it is true.
 No nation can become fully
 and permanently civilized and enlightened,
 when the mothers are not in a good degree